 Overview of the reliability pillar

-Reliability ensures your application can meet the commitments you make to your customers.
-Architecting resiliency into your application framework ensures your workloads are available and can recover from failures at any scale.
+Reliability ensures that your application can meet the commitments you make to your customers.
+Architecting reliability into your application framework ensures that your workloads are available and can recover from failures at any scale.

 Building for reliability includes:

 - Ensuring a highly available architecture

 - Recovering from failures such as data loss, major downtime, or ransomware incidents

 To assess the reliability of your workload using the tenets found in the Microsoft Azure Well-Architected Framework, take the Microsoft Azure Well-Architected Review.